Skip to main content

 • “For some reason, I don't have any music at all or any menu sound effects, but I still get stadium/crowd sounds during matches.”

-• “Ui had no sound, there's a 'music' button in the preferences, but I never had any music, and sound in matches is basically a copy-paste from FM24, but it manages to sound even worse from time to time.”
+• “UI has no sound, there's a 'music' button in the preferences, but I never had any music, and sound in matches is basically a copy-paste from FM24, but it sometimes sounds even worse.”

 Skip Game Offers